-Forward Madison Handed First Loss in 2024 Season against Richmond
+Forward Madison Handed First Loss In 2024 Season Against Richmond

 Eight minutes of stoppage time was indicated by the referee staff, but FMFC was not content with a draw.
 They continued to surge toward goal, putting dangerous balls into the box.
 However, the Kickers exposed their high press a few times, attacking on counters and creating their own chances.
 Eleven minutes into stoppage time, Richmond was awarded a free kick, where Chandler O'Dwyer out-jumped the Forward defenders and barely snuck the ball inside the post for the game-winning goal.

-The final whistle blew and Richmond Kickers had won the Henney Derby, 2-1, and handed Forward Madison their first loss of the 2024 season.
+The final whistle blew and Richmond Kickers had won the Henny Derby, 2-1, and handed Forward Madison their first loss of the 2024 season.

 • Discuss this story on the United Soccer League One message board...